mdn/content/files/en-us/web/api/performance/measureuseragentspecificmemory/index.md

     - `attribution`
       - : An {{jsxref("Array")}} of container elements of the JavaScript realms that use the memory.
 This object has the following properties:
         - `url`
-          - : If this attribution corresponds to a same-origin JavaScript realm, then this property contains realm's URL.
+          - : If this attribution corresponds to a same-origin JavaScript realm, then this property contains the realm's URL.
 Otherwise it is the string "cross-origin-url".
         - `container`
           - : An object describing the DOM element that contains this JavaScript realm.
 This object has the following properties:
             - `id`
               - : The `id` attribute of the container element.
             - `src`
               - : The `src` attribute of the container element.
-If the container element is an {{HTMLLElement("object")}} element, then this field contains the value of the `data` attribute.
+If the container element is an {{HTMLElement("object")}} element, then this field contains the value of the `data` attribute.
         - `scope`
           - : A string describing the type of the same-origin JavaScript realm.
 Either `"Window"`, `"DedicatedWorkerGlobalScope"`, `"SharedWorkerGlobalScope"`, `"ServiceWorkerGlobalScope"` or `"cross-origin-aggregated"` for the cross-origin case.
     - `types`